Lessons about the meaning of life, love and the true nature of reality from a near death experience.

 These were things I had never studied or read about—material that was way above my pay grade.

-Yet I knew at the very core of my being that what happened to me was not some sort of hallucination.
+Yet, I knew at the very core of my being that what happened to me was not some sort of hallucination.
 I didn’t want to explain it away, and I didn’t want to live in fear and embarrassment, wondering, “What’s the matter with me?”
-I knew that this was a doorway to find a more meaningful existence, one that could help me find my own truth and stretch the limits of what conventional society recognizes and accepts.
-I wanted to get closer to my own understanding of what reality actually is.
+I knew that this was a doorway to find a more meaningful existence, one that could help me anchor my own truth and stretch the limits of what conventional society recognizes and accepts.
+I wanted to get closer to my own understanding of what “reality” actually is.

 I guess now I am living proof that the apocalypse journey ends with rebirth, and that my traumas and challenges serve as catalysts for spiritual growth.